-This \$2.2 billion plan includes a variety of improvements throughout the District:
+This \$2.7 billion plan includes a variety of improvements throughout the District:

-- Three large storage tunnels which will allow the storage of flows from storm events until they can be conveyed to Blue Plains for treatment - Pumping station improvements - Rehabilitation of the inflatable dams - Targeted separation of combined sewers in several sections of the District that include areas in Anacostia - Consolidation and elimination of 14 of 59 outfalls, including 4 outfalls on the Anacostia River - Funds for Low Impact Development (LID) at WASA facilities and to encourage LID across the District
+- Three large storage tunnels which will allow the storage of flows from storm events until they can be conveyed to Blue Plains for treatment - Pumping station improvements - Rehabilitation of the inflatable dams - Targeted separation of combined sewers in several sections of the District that include areas in Anacostia - Consolidation and elimination of 14 of 59 outfalls, including 4 outfalls on the Anacostia River - Funds for Low Impact Development (LID) at the Authority's facilities and to encourage LID across the District

-We made great progress on our plan over the last two years.
-We have completed and met Consent Decree deadlines for most projects that were included in the settlement of a lawsuit against WASA regarding implementation of the federal CSO Nine Minimum Controls program.
-These projects, which were budgeted and planned by WASA prior to the lawsuit, are projected to reduce combined sewer overflows by 40 percent.
-We estimate that work completed to date have reduced combined sewer overflows by 30 percent.
-We are also underway with engineering design and construction work to separate additional combined sewer areas in Anacostia and Rock Creek Park, and we have submitted a plan to EPA to construct LID projects at WASA facilities.
+We made great progress on our plan over the last three years.
+We have completed and met Consent Decree deadlines for most projects that were included in the settlement of a lawsuit against the Authority regarding implementation of the federal CSO Nine Minimum Controls program.
+These projects, which were budgeted and planned by the Authority prior to the lawsuit, are projected to reduce combined sewer overflows by 40 percent.
+We estimate that work completed to date has reduced combined sewer overflows by 36 percent.
+Engineering design and construction work is underway to separate additional combined sewer areas in Anacostia and Rock Creek Park.
+We have submitted a plan to EPA to construct LID projects at the Authority's facilities.